 Most frequent questions and answers

 We offer eye exams at both of our locations.
-You can do this from the comfort of your own home with just a laptop and an iPhone.
+You can request a visit from the comfort of your own home with just a laptop and an iPhone.
 Simply click to request a time that works for you with one of our optometrists or call us directly.

 How long does an exam last?